FACTBOX-Political risks to watch in Angola

 drive and equal access to jobs, energy, water and education.

-remains too high 11 years after the end of a civil war.
+they say remains too high a decade after the end of a civil war.

 What to watch: